sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 ## Kindness and giving back to the community
 OK, it’s a cliche.
 I know!
 But it can’t be helped, in most cases when we help someone it makes us feel good and satisfied.
 I gain so much knowledge from the _“internet”_ (which is basically a bunch of people that help me whether they know it or not), so it’s only natural to want to give something back.

-As a developer, StackOverflow is and still is one of the best tools I have.
+As a developer, Stack Overflow is and still is one of the best tools I have.
 “Giving back to the community” may be a cliche but this is the foundation stones which our community (should I write society?) is built upon.
 So if you have the chance and the ability, Give Back To The Community, do it with kindness and respect.
 And eventually you’ll find that what can be a small effort on your end, can have a big impact for the person sitting on the other side.